MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ## The importance of flows in workload design

-Addressing each part of a workload as a separate flow allows for a granular approach to workload design and optimization.
-This method recognizes that different parts of a workload have unique needs.
-By concentrating on individual flows, it's easier to meet those needs without over or under provisioning resources.
-It allows you to meet reliability, security, cost management, operations, and performance targets efficiently.
+Dividing a workload into flows allows you design and optimize a workload more efficiently.
+Different parts of a workload have different needs.
+The reliability, security, cost, operations, and performance needs aren't uniform across the workload.
+By focusing on individual flows, you can prioritize different parts of the workload and meet those needs efficiently.

 ## How to design a flow